Medicare Member Bill Pay Options

 You can also schedule your payments directly through your bank.
 If your premium amount changes at any time you are responsible to update your payments with the bank.

 Social Security Deduction

 You can call us to setup and/or update your social security withdrawal as needed.

 It can take up to three months for your Social Security deduction to take effect.
 Please pay until confirmation of your payment method change is confirmed.
 Future invoices after the change is processed will show the deduction has been applied.

 Note: Members that previously setup payments using the PDF/mailed in form are unable to modify these payments online.
-This feature is expected to be available in 2021.

 When will my premium be deducted from my account?